ufal/public-license-selector/README.md

 ## Give it a Try

 Use the selector [directly on Github](https://ufal.github.io/lindat-license-selector).
-You can link this to always use our latest version.
+You can link to this to always use our latest version.

 ## Install